Our Summers are hot and dry. Today, as I write it is over 40 C for the third day in a row, and the forecast is for 44. That is around 111F.

 Or just keep it very simple.
 Ginger.
-Black Salt.
+Salt.
 Jaggery.
 Lemon.

 Back last autumn when the quinces scented my house most wondrously, I made some quince syrup.
 Now it has come into its own – with tonic water or soda water and a slice of lemon or lime.
 Luxurious.
 Pink.
 Delicious.

-Here in Australia everyone knows the Mango lassi, but salt lassi is so unknown.
-I love it, and it has grown on me over the years so that I can’t drink mango lassi any more.
+Here in Australia everyone knows the Mango lassi, but salt lassi is less known.
+I love it, and it has grown on me over the years so that I don’t often drink mango lassi any more.
 I love my salt lassi.
 This is how you make it.

-Take some yoghurt.
+Take some yoghurt, about 1 cup.
 If yoghurt in your region is thin, let it sit in some muslin for 30 minutes to drain off some moisture.
-If yoghurt in your region is sour, you might like to add a tspn of sugar to this recipe.

 To the yoghurt, add a few mint leaves that have been chopped, and blend them together.
 Add 0.5 tspn of cumin seeds that have been dry roasted in a frying pan.
-Add salt, 2 pinches black pepper, 0.25 cup mild and mix.
+Add salt to tastee, 2 pinches black pepper, 0.25 cup milk and mix.
 Add ice cubes and serve cold.

 Take some mint leaves and grind them to a paste.

-To 4 cups water, add salt, 2 tspns dry roasted cumin powder, 1 tspn garam masala, 0.25 tspn black salt, pinch red chilli powder, 1 tspn amchoor powder, and the juice of 1 lemon.
+To 4 cups water, add the mint leaves, a pinch salt, 1 tspn dry roasted cumin powder, 1 tspn garam masala, pinch black salt, pinch red chilli powder, 1 tspn amchoor powder, 1 tspn or more jaggery or brown sugar, and the juice of 1/2 lemon.
 Stir well.
 Add ice cubes and serve cold.
-Yum.

 Some optional additions to Jal Jeera are green chillies, fresh ginger, coriander leaves (cilantro) added to the mint when making a paste, curry leaves, replace the water with watermelon juice.